keep-starknet-strange/madara/docs/contributor-starter-pack.md

 - _Collaboration and Communication_\
   Engage with the community, ask for guidance when needed, and seek feedback on your contributions.
-Actively participate in GitHub discussions, issues or the chat channels.
+Actively participate in GitHub discussions, issues or chat channels.
   Be respectful and constructive with other builders.

 - _Respect for Existing Contributors_\